Overview

 - Separate Out (Post-Fader) + Master

 + Master?
 When sending to a separate out, the signal normally disappears from the Master channel.
-However, it is sometimes useful to send out some sounds without affecting the overall mix in the Addictive Drums master channel.
+However, it is sometimes useful to send out some sounds without affecting the overall mix in the AD2 master channel.
 You could for example make a submix of some elements outside of AD, or send out the kick to use for sidechaining with a bass track and other things.

 Each channel is pre-assigned to a certain output: